theroshanron/facebook_ads_marketing_mastery/Facebook Pixel and Audiences.md

 - Select the location where to look for the audience
 - Select audience size up to 1%
 - Create lookalike audience based on your facebook page fans audience as well
+- Only create lookalike audience when the custom audience source is at minimum 1000 users
+- A source must contain at least 100 people from a single country
+- Try to create value based lookalike audience based on people who spend money
+- Increasing the percentage targets the broader audience
+- Create multiple lookalike audience based on 0 to 1, 0 to 5 and 0 to 10% and one country at a time
+- You can also narrow the specific targeting in lookalike audience just like custom audience
+-

 ### Targeting people who already engaged with Facebook Page or Instagram